-Fiat Chrysler Likely To Deepen And Extend Autonomous Car Relationship With Alphabet / Waymo
+Fiat Chrysler Likely To Deepen And Extend Autonomous Car Relationship With Alphabet/Waymo

-Initially announced in May 2016, Fiat Chrysler (FCAU) has been working with Alphabet/Waymo (NASDAQ:GOOG) (GOOGL) in advancing autonomous vehicle development.
+Initially announced in May 2016, Fiat Chrysler (NYSE:FCAU) has been working with Alphabet/Waymo (NASDAQ:GOOG) (NASDAQ:GOOGL) in advancing autonomous vehicle development.
 This has, thus far, looked as if FCA was the junior and interchangeable partner in this cooperation, simply supplying Alphabet/Waymo with a few hundred Chrysler Pacifica hybrid minivans for conversion.
 Still, from that announcement until the product was described by Alphabet-Waymo in full bloom, FCA stock doubled from $5.50 to $11 (May-June 2016 to January 2017).

-To be sure, Alphabet’s Waymo’s explicit strategy is to be open to working with as many automakers as possible, trying to become the “Intel (INTC) inside” to the automotive industry.
+To be sure, Alphabet’s Waymo’s explicit strategy is to be open to working with as many automakers as possible, trying to become the “Intel (NASDAQ:INTC) inside” to the automotive industry.
 It has already announced that it is working with Honda (NYSE:HMC) to develop future product along these lines: Honda and Alphabet Inc.'s Waymo Enter Discussions on Technical Collaboration of Fully Self-driving Automobile Technology.

 A key reason why I believe that we have not yet seen the end of this FCA-Alphabet-Waymo cooperative story is that I stumbled over a set of cars being driven in public - and then parking briefly at a gasoline station - while conducting some sort of testing.
-I can tell you that this was not in California, Michigan or Arizona.
+I can tell you that this was not in California, Michigan, or Arizona.
 I can also tell you that all of these Chrysler Pacifica minivans had Michigan license plates - but again, this sighting did not take place in Michigan.

 One of these Chrysler Pacificas was a Waymo-equipped car.
 It was just like the ones Waymo has been driving in public for approximately a year, which has already been seen and discussed extensively in the media as well as by Waymo itself at the Detroit Auto Show last January.

-However, this convoy consisted of other Pacificas and other FCA vehicles (including RAM pickup truck support vehicle and seemingly purely civilian Pacifica support vehicle), and included multiple other Pacifica test cars as well.
+However, this convoy consisted of other Pacificas and other FCA vehicles (including RAM pickup truck support vehicle and seemingly purely civilian Pacifica support vehicle) and included multiple other Pacifica test cars as well.
 These additional Pacifica test cars were both the plug-in hybrid kind as well as the gasoline-only non-hybrid kind.

 These Chrysler Pacifica minivan test vehicles - a hybrid one, which was following immediately behind the fully decked-out Waymo sensor version, and a gasoline-only one - had smaller sensors along the roof.
 Instead of that giant “ski rack” or “Christmas tree” sitting on top, these sensors were fairly discreet - but still visible to the trained eye.